20th Century Masters – The Millennium Collection: The Best of Cream

 20th Century Masters – The Millennium Collection: The Best of Cream is a compilation album by the English rock trio Cream released on Polydor Records on 29 February 2000.
 The album contains hits from their pre-1970s material.

 Reception

 Stephen Thomas Erlewine stated in a review for the album on AllMusic that it did not contain the band's greatest hits, going on to state that "if you're curious, you're advised to dig deeper than this."
-In a review for the band's compilation Gold on Sputnikmusic, Bron-Yr-Aur said that many Cream greatest hits albums, including 20th Century Masters suck.